The Top Excuses Not to Travel Debunked

 Excuse 2: I Can’t Afford a Travel Vacation

 Does your employer offer a vacation “buy-sell” program?
-Great!
+Perfect.
 Cash in some of those many paid time off days and use them towards a travel vacation you’ll use with the rest of your paid-time off days.

 Excuse 3: I Can’t Afford to Be Away from My Job

 Oh, boy, this is the excuse I loathe the most.
-Throw that, “I’ve got too much work to do,” excuse out the window!
+Throw that, “I’ve got too much work to do,” excuse out the window.
 Why?